 - Does American Medical ID ship outside the United States?

 - Yes, but there may be additional shipping charges.
 Call for pricing.

 - What is the American Medical ID Return Policy?

 Because your medical ID is personally engraved and cannot be re-used, we cannot accept returns on personalized items.
 For returns on non-personalized items, please contact our Customer Service Department at 1-800-363-5985 to obtain a Return Authorization number.

 - Engraved items are non-returnable and non-refundable

-- USB items are non-returnable and non-refundable
+- USB and silicone items are non-returnable and non-refundable

 - Non-personalized items must be new and unworn